How to Hold a Baby

 How to Hold a Baby When Burping

-Here are three different ways you can hold your baby for a burping session (use the one that’s most successful with your baby):
+Here are three different ways how to hold a newborn for a burping session (use the one that’s most successful with your baby):

-1. Hold your baby upright while you rest his head on your shoulder and support his head and back.
-Use your other hand to softly pat his back.
+Hold your baby upright while you rest their head on your shoulder and support their head and back.
+Use your other hand to softly pat their back.

-2. Sit your baby on your lap while you support her head, chin, and chest with one hand.
-Use your other hand to gently pat her back.
+Sit your baby on your lap while you support their head, chin, and chest with one hand.
+Use your other hand to gently pat their back.

-3. Lay your baby in your lap on his tummy you while you support his head so that it’s higher than his chest.
-Use your other hand to gently pat or rub his back.
+Lay your baby in your lap on their tummy while you support their head so that it's higher than their chest.
+Use your other hand to gently pat or rub their back.

 How to Hold a Baby When Bathing